microsoft/mu/docs/How/contributing.md

 ### Pull Requests

-If you don't know what a pull request is read this article: https://help.github.com/articles/using-pull-requests .
-Make sure the respository can build and all tests pass.
+If you don't know what a pull request is read this article: https://help.github.com/articles/about-pull-requests .
+Make sure the repository can build and all tests pass.
 Familiarize yourself with the project workflow and our coding conventions.

 ### Contributor License Agreement (CLA)